-Parma-Bologna-Rosario
+7. Parma - Bologna - Rosario

-Having treated the first 10 years of Beppo Levi's professional life rather extensively, we will be much shorter with the remaining 50 (!) years.
-This half century from 1908 to the end of the 1950s falls naturally into three periods: almost 20 years in Parma, 10 years at Bologna, and a good 20 years in Argentina.
+Having treated the first ten years of Beppo Levi's professional life rather extensively, we will be much shorter on the remaining fifty (!) years.
+This half century from 1908 to the end of the 1950'ies falls naturally into three periods: almost 20 years in Parma, 10 at Bologna, and a good 20 years in Argentina.

 In 1909 Beppo Levi married Albina Bachi.
-She was from the town of Torre Pelice in Piemonte, the alpine north west of Italy, as was Beppo Levi.
+She was from the town of Torre Pelice in Piemonte, the alpine north west of Italy, as Beppo Levi.
 He had started visiting his future in-laws in 1906, the year of his nomination at Cagliari.
-Three children, Giulio, Laura, and Emilia, came from the marriage.
+Beppo and Albina had three children, Giulio, Laura and Emilia.
 At the end of 1910 the family left Cagliari: Beppo Levi was appointed at the university of Parma, on Italy's mainland.
 He stayed there until 1928.
-Among his uninterrupted production (increasingly also on questions of mathematics teaching), there is one remarkable number-theoretic contribution from this Parma period: a paper on the geometry of numbers in Rendiconti del Circolo Matematico di Palermo [Levi 1911] where he claimed to give a proof of a conjecture of Minkowski's concerning critical lattices in \mathbb{R}^n .
-However, [Keller 1930] mentions a letter of Beppo Levi in which he acknowledged a gap in his proof.
-A complete proof of this result was given only in the 1940s [Hajós 1942].
+Among his uninterrupted production (increasingly also on questions of mathematics teaching), there is one remarkable number-theoretic attempt from this Parma period: in 1911 he published a paper on the geometry of numbers in the Rendiconti del Circolo Matematico di Palermo [Levi 1911] where he claimed to give a proof of a conjecture of Minkowski's concerning critical lattices in \mathbb{R}^n .
+However, Levi's proof appears to be incomplete; see [Keller 1930] who mentions a letter of Beppo Levi in which he acknowledged a gap in his proof.
+A complete proof of this result was given only in the 1940'ies [Hajós 1942].

-It was in Parma that the Levis lived through World War I and the ensuing political transformation of Italy and of Europe.
-A reflection of these events-immediately painful for Beppo Levi through the death of two of his younger brothers-can be found in his remarkable speech (11 January 1919) at Parma University for the opening of the academic year 1918-1919, on "Nations and Humanity" [Levi 1919].
+Thus it was in Parma that the Levis lived through World War I and the ensuing political transformation of Italy, and of Europe.
+A reflection of these events-immediately painful for Beppo Levi through the death of two of his younger brothers-can be found in his speech (11 January 1919) at Parma University for the opening of the academic year 1918-1919, on "Nations and Humanity" [Levi 1919].